vicompany/Front-end-Guidelines/SASS.md

 ## States

 We use the [SMACCS](https://smacss.com/book/type-state) naming convention for (global) states like `.is-active` and `.is-collapsed`.
+For a good set of state hooks, click [here](https://github.com/chris-pearce/css-guidelines#state-hooks).
 * State styles indicate a JavaScript dependency.
-* State styles are easy to select and apply with JavaScript.
+* It is easy to use JavaScript to apply (generic) state hooks to a component.
 * The property value of a state may be overwritten within a module.

 ```scss